gmaslak/CYS-repository/README.rst

 Contributing
 ----
-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read `CONTRIBUTING <https://gist.github.com/PurpleBooth/b24679402957c63ec426>`_ for details on our code of conduct, and the process for submitting pull requests to us.

 Versioning
 ----
-Project uses the [SemVer](http://semver.org/) for semantic versioning.
-For the versions available, see the [tags on this repository](https://github.com/gmaslak/CYS-repository/tags).
+Project uses the `SemVer <http://semver.org/>`_ for semantic versioning.
+For the versions available, see the `tags on this repository <https://github.com/gmaslak/CYS-repository/tags>`_.

 Author
 ----